 The Frank Jackson Foundation provides grants to organisations which work on environmental research or to improve education for the disadvantaged.
 They fund primarily in the UK and South Africa.

 The Hadley Trust is a grant making charity, first established in 1997.
 It supports a large number of charities on a long term basis and has a particular interest in helping improve the lives of people who are disadvantaged in some way.
 Areas of focus include (but are not limited to) looked after children, criminal justice and youth diversion.

 Health & wellbeing

-Our partnership with the Burdett Trust for Nursing jointly funds 10 Fellowships in Nursing and Allied Health Professions each year.
+Our partnership with the Burdett Trust for Nursing jointly funds up to 5 Fellowships in Nursing and Allied Health Professions each year.
 The Burdett Trust makes grants in support of nurse-led projects, using its funds to empower nurses and make significant improvements to the patient care environment.

 FoNS Centre for Nursing Innovation has an excellent reputation at the forefront of nursing and operates UK wide and across all healthcare settings.
 FoNS is dedicated to working with nurses and healthcare teams to develop and share innovative ways of improving practice.
 Our partnership with FoNS helps ensure Fellows' findings are disseminated and implemented appropriately.

 Marie Curie is the UK’s leading charity for people with any terminal illness.
 The charity helps people living with a terminal illness and their families make the most of the time they have together by delivering expert hands-on care, emotional support, research and guidance.
 Marie Curie employs more than 2,700 nurses, doctors and other healthcare professionals, and with its nine hospices around the UK, is the largest provider of hospice beds outside the NHS.
 The charity is also the largest charitable funder of palliative and end of life care research.